varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### Data Type, Length, Precision and Scale

-The source data type of the column and its length, precision and scale as applicable to the type.
-For the trial all data types are kept as they are from the import and match the source.
-For the Data Warehouse the data types are expanded using the Data Type Mappings feature in the next step.
+The source data type of the column and its length, precision, and scale as applicable to the type.
+For the getting started, all data types are kept as they are from the import and match the source.
+For the Data Warehouse, the data types are expanded using the Data Type Mappings feature in the next step.

 #### Ordinal